llvm/llvm-project/llvm/docs/LangRef.rst

 ``initialized((Lo1,Hi1),...)``
     This attribute is a list of const ranges in ascending order with no overlapping or continuous.
-It indicates that the function initializes the memory through the pointer argument, [%p+LoN, %p+HiN), and there is no read before initialization in the function. (even though it may read before initializating the memory that the pointer points to).
+It indicates that the function initializes the memory through the pointer argument, [%p+LoN, %p+HiN): there are no reads, no special uses (such as volatile access, untrackable capture, arithmetic operation), and no instructions that may throw an exception before the initialization in the function.

+    Similarly to ``writeonly`` or ``readonly``, this attribute implies that the function initializes and does not read before initialization through this pointer argument, even though it may read the memory before initialization that the pointer points to, such as through other arguments.

+    Note that as there are no instructions that may throw an exception before initialization, this attribute is still validated even if the call unwinds.

     The ``writable`` or ``dereferenceable`` attribute does not imply ``initialized`` attribute, however the ``initialized`` argument does imply ``writable`` and ``dereferenceable`` in the specified spaces.